carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

       of any votes taken

 -  [Chair](#chair) Review and edit or approve minutes.
 Merge PR.
--  [Secretary](#secretary) Send meeting follow-up to group using this email template.
-Include link to minutes and information about any follow-up tasks.
+-  [Secretary](#secretary) Send meeting follow-up to the group using this email template.
+Include a link to minutes and information about any follow-up tasks.
 -  [Chair](#chair) Communicate about decisions with relevant Maintainers or other community members as needed using individual